mapbox/osm-compare/comparators/README.md

 Reports when a feature has `place` tag as one of these - ['city', 'town', 'village', 'suburb', 'hamlet', 'island'] and feature is deleted, added , having geometry change or having any `name*` tags changed or removed

+### pokemon_edits

+Reports when a feature having any of these tags ['natural', 'water', 'highway', 'building', 'leisure', 'tourism'] has pokename (Poke|mon|(go | stop | gym)) as `name*` tag.

 ### pokemon-footway

 Reports when a new footway is created by a new user(2016, 11, 23).

-### pokemon_edits
+### water-feature-by-new-user

-Reports when a feature having any of these tags ['natural', 'water', 'highway', 'building', 'leisure', 'tourism'] has pokename (Poke|mon|(go | stop | gym)) as `name*` tag.
+Report when a new user creates a new water feature.

 ### wikidata_wikipedia_tag_deleted

 Reports when any of wikidata / wikipedia tag is deleted.

-### modified-place-wikidata

-Reports when `wikidata` tag is added, deleted or modified for a place type feature.
-It also reports when `place` tag is added to a feature which has `wikidata` tag in new version.

-### osm-landmarks
-Reports when any feature in the [osm-landmarks list](https://github.com/osmlab/osm-landmarks) is edited.

-### invalid-tag-combination
-Reports when a feature has two uncommon primary tag combinations.
-Ex: `0.06 %` of features with `building` also have `historic` tag.

-### water-feature-by-new-user
-Report when a new user creates a new water feature.

-### invalid-tag-modification
-Reports when a feature's primary tag is modified between newVersion and oldVersion of the feature.

-### invalid_name
-Report if a values of `name` or `name:*` for a feature have any profanity.